Aliases for PIK3R1 Gene

 GeneCards Summary for PIK3R1 Gene

-PIK3R1 (Phosphoinositide-3-Kinase, Regulatory Subunit 1 (Alpha)) is a Protein Coding gene.
-Diseases associated with PIK3R1 include agammaglobulinemia 7, autosomal recessive and short syndrome.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include protein phosphatase binding and 1-phosphatidylinositol binding.
-An important paralog of this gene is PIK3R3.
+PIK3R1 (Phosphoinositide-3-Kinase Regulatory Subunit 1) is a Protein Coding gene.
+Diseases associated with PIK3R1 include Short Syndrome and Agammaglobulinemia 7, Autosomal Recessive.
+Among its related pathways are Immune response IL-23 signaling pathway and IL-6 signaling pathway.
+Gene Ontology (GO) annotations related to this gene include GTP binding and transcription factor binding.
+An important paralog of this gene is PIK3R2.